-The summit’s host is Prof Tim Noakes, a South African medical doctor, internationally renowned scientist and University of Cape Town emeritus professor.
-He has generated as much interest and support as venomous attack for changing his mind on the role of carbohydrates in the diet four years ago, in favour of LCHF.
-Here, in his own words, Noakes gives the history behind the global LCHF movement, the background to his own journey and what he hopes the Summit will achieve: ‘a statement that will be heard around the world’. – Marika Sboros
+Summit host is Prof Tim Noakes, a medical doctor, world-renowned scientist and University of Cape Town emeritus professor.
+Here, in his own words, Noakes gives the history behind the global LCHF movement and what he hopes the Summit will achieve: ‘A statement that will be heard around the world.’

 By Timothy Noakes

 The origins of the Old Mutual Health Convention can be traced to William Banting and his monograph Letter on Corpulence first published in London in 1862.
 His was the first description of the successful reversal of (resistant) obesity with a reduced dietary carbohydrate intake.

 Predictably, members of the medical profession in Britain did not eagerly embrace William Banting’s book.
 They rebuffed attempts to publish his idea in the leading medical journal, the Lancet.

 How could a commoner possibly know that which the medical profession did not?

 In time, professional pressure forced the true creator of Banting’s low carbohydrate eating plan, Dr William Harvey, to write a book.
 In it, he stated that the benefits of his diet were not from increased fat content.
 They were the result of its high protein composition.